About

 I was just about coping when my father’s death, a year later, gave me too much grief to handle.
 I suffered a debilitating mental health breakdown.

 Dracup family history.
 Like other Dracups, I’ve curated a family tree, but I wanted to develop those bare facts into richer life stories, placing individuals in the socio-historical context in which they lived.
-To date, I have published 29 posts in this series.
+To date, I have published 31 posts in this series.
+Each post is historically and genealogically accurate: I strive to present each ancestor ‘warts and all’, without being judgmental.

 UK Walking.
-Tracy and I have built our relationship through walking together in the English countryside.
-I recount here our steady progress along the South West Coast Path, the Thames Path, the North and the South Downs Ways.
-These posts are now grouped accordingly, under the name of each path/way.
+Tracy and I have built our relationship through walking together in the British countryside.
+I recount here our steady progress along the South West Coast Path, the Thames Path, the North Downs and South Downs Ways.
+We have now completed the South West Coast Path and the North Downs Way.
+These posts are grouped under the names of the relevant trails.

 Holidays is self-explanatory.
-Roughly half are walking holidays, but all are grouped in the same category.
+The majority are walking holidays, but all are grouped in the same category.

 Book reviews is a rapidly expanding category.
-These mostly chart ‘the road less travelled’ in English literature (because I’ve already travelled the road paved with canonical works).
-Almost all of my books are purchased from Oxfam – my shelves groan under the weight of this collection – and they’ll probably return to Oxfam when I go.
+These short-form posts chart ‘the road less travelled’ in English literature, by which I mean literature written in, or translated into, English, during the Nineteenth and Twentieth Centuries.
+(It’s ‘the road less travelled’ because I’ve already worked my way through the vast majority of canonical works.)
+I buy nearly all my books from charity shops like Oxfam – and hope they’ll return to Oxfam when I go.

 Kate and bereavement is also self-explanatory.